stefanbemelmans/advanced-authentication-practice/README.md

 ### Sign In
 * Create a component called SignIn
 * Use SignUp as an example
-* Need to do a fetch post to /signin
+* Make sure the button says Sign In
 * It doesn’t need the confirm text box
-* It needs a prop called signing that is a function
+* It needs a prop called onSignIn that is a function
+* In handleSubmit, call onSignIn
 * in App.js, assign the handleSignIn function to the onSignIn prop of SignUpSignIn component
 * In SignUpSignIn.js assign the onSignIn prop of SignIn , (do the same things as onSignUp)
 * Use the SignIn component in the SignUpSignIn component

-* Implement handleSignIn in App.js
+### Implement handleSignIn in App.js
+* Need to do a fetch post to /signin
-* Code will probably be very similar to handleSignUp
+* Code will probably almost the same as handleSignUp
+* In the first fetch `then` there is a parameter for the `response`
+* this object has a property called status
+* If the value of status is 401 it means the login was invalid, setState for an error message
+* Else just return JSON as normal

 ### Secured Components
 * Create 3 class components it doesn’t matter what they are